11PRINCE/Museum/README.md

 # Museum
- App representing antique models using AR
+App representing antique models using AR in a new augmented manner.